 Rosenthal, Dominique Hazaël-Massieux, Lofton Henderson, Eds., W3C

-revision of the previous
+light-weight revision of the previous

 (Candidate Recommendation) Specification Guidelines

 collection of documents.
-Available at
+Latest version available at

 - Quality Assurance